Partner with a Compassionate and Experienced Divorce Attorney in Reading, PA

 Uncontested divorce can be further divided into two categories.
 The first is a mutual consent divorce, which means that both parties sign a consent form agreeing to the divorce.
 This can be obtained 90 days after the divorce process has begun.
 The other is known as two-year separation, which is where the parties in question have been living separately for two years already, and they must sign a form agreeing to this fact in order to become legally divorced.

 Whether dealing with a contested or uncontested divorce, the way to file for a divorce is similar.
 In order to start divorce proceedings, one of the filing individuals must have been a Pennsylvania resident for at least six months.
 After that, one individual must file a complaint form in order to begin the divorce process.
-This is often best done with the assistance of a divorce attorney, since some of the documents needed to file for divorce are difficult to find online.
+This is often best done with the assistance of a marriage lawyer, since some of the documents needed to file for divorce are difficult to find online.
 You and your partner can also sign a Divorce Settlement Agreement, provided both of you agree to the divorce.

 The information contained on this website is presented for informational and marketing purposes only and is not to be understood as legal advice.
 You should consult an attorney for advice respecting your individual needs.
 John J Grenko Attorney at Law looks forward to speaking with you about your particular needs.
 Please note, however, that the mere act of contacting our firm does not create an attorney-client relationship.
 As a result, you should never send any confidential information to our office until a Representation Agreement has been signed by both you and John J Grenko Attorney at Law